smarnach/luckylensing/README.md

   * GNU make

-  * Python 2.5 or higher, but not 3.x
+  * Python 2.5 or higher, includig 3.x (without the GUI)

   * [NumPy][5] (probably any version will do)